akpw/reny/README.md

 # Reny
-A lightweight but powerful filesystem visualizer, batch renamer and organization CLI tool.
-Apart from customizable visualization of file trees, it can also re-organize and modify them with surgical precision.
+Reny is a lightweight but powerful filesystem visualizer, batch renamer and organization CLI tool.
+It visualizes complex directory structures and generates virtual views, alongside handling standard renaming tasks (regex replace, padding, appending text/dates) and advanced operations like multi-level indexing and folder flattening.
+By default, Reny safely visualizes all targeted changes and requires confirmation before modifying the filesystem.

 ## Background
 `reny` was originally created as the `renamer` component inside the larger [`batchmp`](https://github.com/akpw/batch-mp-tools) suite.
 It was spun off to provide a pure-filesystem organizing tool without media dependencies.